alphagov/govuk-design-system/src/accessibility/index.md

 ### Accessibility changes to the Design System to meet WCAG 2.2

-[Read our WCAG 2.2 guidance](/accessibility/WCAG-2.2) to make sure teams using the Design System are aware of the changes and can make the necessary adjustments to their services.
+[Read our guidance on the Web Content Accessibility Guidelines (WCAG) 2.2](/accessibility/WCAG-2.2) to make sure teams using the Design System are aware of the changes and can make the necessary adjustments to their services.

 ### Accessibility strategy